Best and Cheapest Homeowners Insurance in Minnesota

 - Allstate

-These insurers comprise over 75% of the Minnesota homeowners insurance market.
-These companies are a good place to start comparing quotes from, but it’s a good idea to get quotes from some smaller regional insurers as well.
+These insurers comprise over 75% of the insurance market in the Land of 10,000 Lakes.
+These companies are a good place to start comparing quotes, but it’s a good idea to get quotes from additional, national insurers like Progressive homeowners insurance in Minnesota, and some smaller regional insurers as well.

 Ask your friends, neighbors, and relatives for insurance company recommendations.
 You can also look up company reviews and financial strength ratings.
 You can also get the help of an independent insurance agent to help in your search and compare policies for you.